David T. C. Davies

-David Thomas Charles Davies (born 27 July 1970) is a British politician who has served as Secretary of State for Wales since 2022 and Member of Parliament (MP) for Monmouth since 2005.
+David Thomas Charles Davies (born 27 July 1970) is a British politician who was Secretary of State for Wales from 2022 to 2024.
+He was the Member of Parliament (MP) for Monmouth from 2005 to 2024.
 A member of the Conservative Party, he chaired the Welsh Affairs Select Committee from 2010 to 2019.
-Davies also served as Parliamentary Under-Secretary of State for Wales from 2019 to 2022.
+Davies also served as Parliamentary Under-Secretary of State for Wales from 2019 to 2022, and as Member of the Welsh Assembly (AM) for Monmouth from 1999 to 2007.

 A vocal critic of the European Union, he supported Brexit in the 2016 membership referendum.
 Having previously questioned the scientific evidence for the role of human factors in global warming, Davies said in 2019 that he supported the UK government's intention to become carbon neutral by 2050 and that he fully accepted the link between carbon dioxide and climate change.

-Background
+Early life and education

 Davies was born on 27 July 1970 in Newham, London, to Peter and Kathleen Davies (née Elton).
+A great-grandfather was German and Jewish.
 He was educated at Clytha School and Bassaleg School in Newport, Wales.
 After leaving school in 1988 he worked for the British Steel Corporation and served with the Territorial Army.
 He worked for his family in their shipping company, Burrow Heath Ltd, before entering politics.
-He was also a special constable with the British Transport Police for nine years.

-He married Aliz Harnisföger, who is Hungarian, in October 2003 in Monmouth, and they have three children.
-A keen sportsman, Davies has fought in several charity boxing matches as "The Tory Tornado" and is a former president of the Welsh Amateur Boxing Association.